-The United States is one of the biggest online markets in the world.
-In fact, 90% of Americans are frequent internet users, thatโs close to 312 million people.
 As an entrepreneur, a statistic like that is difficult to ignore, pushing many to think outside the box and explore the wealth of opportunities that come with taking their business online.

-But the platform has become saturated – an infinite game where a billion players fight to outrank each other and the real winners are the ones who get to keep playing.
-Now, you are left with the question, โWhat do I need to be a constant contender?โ Our answer – optimization.
-You need to be always learning because itโs not enough to know you have the web accessibility resources to make it in the online world, you also need to understand how you can use it to your advantage.
+But the platform has become saturated – an infinite game where a billion players fight to outrank each other, and the real winners are the ones who get to keep playing.
+Now, you are left with the question, “What do I need to be a constant contender?”
+Our answer – is optimization.

 Optimize your web design

-When someone says โonline presence,โ a website is probably what springs to mind immediately.
+When someone says “online presence,” a website is probably what springs to mind immediately.
 But how do you build a business website that improves conversion rates?

 User experience

 More than looking good, a website has to be of substance, meaning it should be functional, interactive, and able to provide a seamless online experience for your target audience.
-Users should be able to find or do what they set out to as easily as possible.
-This encourages return visits, thereby increasing chances for conversion.

 Page speed